jingmchen/SimplyDraft/README.md

 # SimplyDraft
-C# Avalonia app to ease creation of documents via variable substitutions.
+C# Avalonia desktop application to ease document creation using LaTeX-like markups and embedded scripting in Python

 ## Licensing
 Copyright (c) 2026 Tan Jing Ming

-This project is licensed under the **PolyForm Noncommercial License 1.0.0**.
+This project is licensed under the **AGPL-3.0**.
-You are free to use, modify, and share this code for any noncommercial purpose (personal, research, education, non-profit).
-Commercial use is not permitted.
-See [LICENSE](LICENSE) for the full terms.

-If you fork or build on this project, please retain this copyright notice and credit the original source:

-> This project is based on SimplyDraft (https://github.com/jingmchen/SimplyDraft)
-> by Tan Jing Ming, licensed under PolyForm Noncommercial 1.0.0.
+Use cases:
+1. Personal / research / education -> Yes, under AGPL-3.0 only
+2. Fork and modification -> Yes, share the source under AGPL-3.0
+3. Commercial-use -> Yes, share the source under AGPL-3.0
+4. Private-source proprietary use -> Separate commercial or trademark permission required